algorandfoundation/algokit-cli/docs/src/content/docs/features/localnet.md

 ### Options

 - `-m`, `--machine`: Specifies the GitHub Codespace machine type to use.
 Defaults to `basicLinux32gb`.
 Available options are `basicLinux32gb`, `standardLinux32gb`, `premiumLinux`, and `largePremiumLinux`.
-Refer to [GitHub Codespaces documentation](https://docs.github.com/en/codespaces/overview/machine-types) for more details.
+Refer to [GitHub Codespaces documentation](https://docs.github.com/en/codespaces/customizing-your-codespace/changing-the-machine-type-for-your-codespace) for more details.
 - `-a`, `--algod-port`: Sets the port for the Algorand daemon.
 Defaults to `4001`.
 - `-i`, `--indexer-port`: Sets the port for the Algorand indexer.
 Defaults to `8980`.
 - `-k`, `--kmd-port`: Sets the port for the Algorand kmd.
 Defaults to `4002`.
 - `-n`, `--codespace-name`: Specifies the name of the codespace.
 Defaults to a random name with a timestamp.
-- `-t`, `--timeout`: Max duration for running the port forwarding process.
-Defaults to 1 hour.
+- `-t`, `--timeout`: Max duration for running the port forwarding process, in minutes.
+Defaults to 240 (4 hours).
 This timeout ensures the codespace **will automatically shut down** after the specified duration to prevent accidental overspending of free quota on GitHub Codespaces.
 [More details](https://docs.github.com/en/codespaces/setting-your-user-preferences/setting-your-timeout-period-for-github-codespaces).
 - `-r`, `--repo-url`: The URL of the repository to use.
 Defaults to the AlgoKit base template repository (`algorandfoundation/algokit-base-template`).
-The reason why algokit-base-template is used by default is due to [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/template_content/.devcontainer.json) which defines the scripts that take care of setting up AlgoKit CLI during container start.
-You can use any custom repo as a base, however it's important to ensure the reference [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/template_content/.devcontainer.json) file exists in your repository **otherwise there will be no ports to forward from the codespace**.
+The reason why algokit-base-template is used by default is due to [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/.devcontainer.json) which defines the scripts that take care of setting up AlgoKit CLI during container start.
+You can use any custom repo as a base, however it's important to ensure the reference [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/.devcontainer.json) file exists in your repository **otherwise there will be no ports to forward from the codespace**.
 - `--force`, `-f`: Force deletes stale codespaces and skips confirmation prompts.
 Defaults to explicitly prompting for confirmation.

 For more details about managing LocalNet in GitHub Codespaces, please refer to the [AlgoKit CLI reference documentation](/algokit-cli/cli/#codespace).